 The bridge to be placed across Bear Gulch Creek near the intersection of Woodside Road and Why Worry Lane will reopen the Center Trail, a riding trail that has been in use for more than 100 years, according to the staff report on the project.
 The trail closed following a storm in 2017.

-The proposal calls for a $35,000 investment from the town's general fund and $50,000 from related fiduciary funds, along with $115,000 that has been raised from equestrian groups.
+The proposal calls for a $35,000 investment from the town's general fund and $50,000 from fiduciary funds that have been donated by equestrians, along with $115,000 that has been raised from equestrian groups.

 After a contentious hearing on Oct.
 22, the Town Council unanimously approved the permit, months after it approved the town's portion of the funding at a sparsely attended council meeting in May.

 But opposition gathered steam when the Planning Commission voted 3-3 with one member absent on Sept.
-4 to reject the permit on the rationale that the bridge would not benefit all the town's residents.
+4 not to recommended the permit on the rationale that the bridge would not benefit all the town's residents.

 Planning Commissioner Sani El-Fishawy, who led the argument against approving the project at the Sept.
 4 meeting, came to the council meeting to repeat the reasons why he's opposed to using public funds for horse trails.

 "There's a yawning gap between horse people and non-horse people," El-Fishawy said.
 "The bridge project doesn't meet the condition of a public good, and it divides the community and exacerbates tribalism."